ZaidFada231/DS4002-Text/DATA/DATA.md

    - `\Data`
      - `cleaned_test_lyrics`
      - `cleaned_train_lyrics`
-5. All scripts will run based on this relative path
+5. All scripts will run based on this relative path to the `cleaned_train_lyrics`